 Shop local to deepen roots in your community

 When business owners commit to running their mom-and-pop shop, they are usually also committing to a community.
 As business blooms, their roots into the community are strengthened and deepened.
 They become not only business owners but community leaders.
-For example, they may start sponsor community activities, run for local office or champion local nonprofits.
+For example, they may sponsor community activities, run for local office or champion local nonprofits.

 Shop local to enhance your neighborhood